-To enhance communication with students, parents/guardians, staff, and community members, the Board of Trustees encourages the Superintendent or designee to develop and maintain district and school web sites.
-The use of district and school web sites shall support the district's vision and goals and shall be coordinated with other district communications strategies.
+To enhance communication with students, parents/guardians, staff, and community members, the Governing Board encourages the Superintendent or designee to develop and maintain district and school websites.
+The use of district and school websites shall support the district's vision and goals and shall be coordinated with other district communications strategies.